Roopana/ML_GaussianClassifier/README.md

 _p(x|Ci )_ is maximum likelihood estimate of the class conditional probabilities \
 based on the maximum likelihood estimates of the mean _μiˆ_ and the (full/diagonal) covariance _Σi_ for each class _Ci_.

-Compare the performance of three models on three datasets: Boston50, Boston75, and Digits
+Compare the performance of below three models on the datasets: Boston50, Boston75, and Digits
 - MultiGaussClassify with full class covariance matrices
 - MultiGaussClassify with diagonal covariance matrices, and
 - LogisticRegression